Tax Identity Theft: Protecting Your Credit and Finances

 Due to complications caused by the pandemic, the tax season has been extended this year from April 15th to May 17th.
 Though you technically have until May 17, 2021 to file your returns, you might want to submit yours sooner than that.
 Submitting your taxes early can help you avoid potential tax identity theft and protect your credit and finances.
 In this blog, we’ll explain exactly what tax identity theft is, how you can avoid it, and more.

-Tax-related identity theft is a growing problem in America, and the more security breaches, information hacks and digital business we do as a society, the more consumers who fall victim to it.
-In fact, in 2016 alone, thieves stole more than $21 billion in tax refunds as a result of this simple, yet clever, form of identity theft.
+Tax identity theft is a growing problem in America, and the more security breaches, information hacks, and digital business we do as a society, the more consumers fall victim to it.
+In fact, in 2016 alone, fraudsters stole more than $21 billion in tax refunds as a result of this simple, yet clever, form of identity theft.

-Have you fallen victim to Tax ID Theft and need help dealing with the financial ramifications?
+Have you fallen victim to tax identity theft and need help dealing with the financial ramifications?
 Or just want to know ways to prevent it from happening to you?
 This guide can help.